 No community transmission of COVID-19 in Delhi, city might see 5.5 lakh cases by July-end: Sisodia

-Officials from the Centre say there is no community transmission of COVID-19 yet in Delhi, Deputy Chief Minister Manish Sisodia asserted on Tuesday, and estimated that there might be 5.5 lakh coronavirus cases in the city by July 31.
+The number of COVID-19 cases in Delhi will explode to 5.5 lakhs by the end of July even though the Centre says there is no community transmission of the virus in the capital, Deputy Chief Minister Manish Sisodia asserted on Tuesday, sounding a stark warning for troubles ahead.
 Delhi will need 80,000 beds by July end, he told reporters after a meeting of the Delhi Disaster Management Authority (DDMA).

 The meeting was chaired by Lt Governor Anil Baijal who is also chairperson of the DDMA.
 Sisodia said if old growth rate of COVID-19 is taken into account, the doubling rate in Delhi is 12.6 days and almost all participants of the meeting agreed to this.
 According to authorities, the recovery rate in the national capital till Monday was 37.92 per cent.